Eo Jeong-won

-Eo Jeong-won (Korean: 어정원; born 8 July 1999) is a South Korean footballer currently playing as a full back for Busan IPark.
+Eo Jeong-won (Korean: 어정원; born 8 July 1999) is a South Korean footballer currently playing as a full back for Pohang Steelers.

 Club career

 Eo Jeong-won began his career as a right winger under Portuguese manager Ricardo Peres.
 After only appearing sporadically during his debut season, Eo was loaned out to Gimpo FC at the start of the 2022 season and played at left wing-back.
 When Busan IPark appointed coach Park Jin-sub to replace Peres in the summer of 2022, Park recalled Eo Jeong-won from his loan spell and made him a regular at left back.
-In 2022, Eo registered one assist for Gimpo and two assists for Busan.
+In 2023, Eo was shortlisted for the K League 2 Best XI for the season.